Neutrino mixing matrix and masses at a particular point of the generalized Fridberg-Lee model: The Model

-It is apparent that $M^{0}_{\nu}$ in Eq.\,(\ref{eunp}), as before, possesses exact $\mu-\tau$ symmetry and the magic property.
-Therefore, the mixing matrix is still $U_{TBM}$. $m_1$, and $m_2$ are real and positive, although at this level, the solar mass splitting is absent.
-As before $m_3=0$, therefore the ordering of neutrino masses is still inverted.
-Our aim is to obtain the solar mass splitting by the same mass perturbation that is cause of $\theta_{13} \neq 0$ and CP violation.
-Finally, in this model CP violation conditions necessarily mandate that $\mu-\tau$ symmetry should be broken.
+$m^{(0)}_1$, and $m^{(0)}_2$ are real and positive, although at this level, the solar mass splitting is absent.
+Also $m_3=0$, similar to the result obtained in \cite{me1}, therefore the ordering of neutrino masses is still inverted.

+We should note that, up to now, the shortcomings are: (i) the absence of the solar neutrino mass splitting, and (ii) the mixing matrix is still $U_{TBM}$.
+Thus, we will aim to obtain the solar mass splitting by the same mass perturbation that is the cause of $\theta_{13} \neq 0$ and CP violation.
+Finally, in this procedure CP violation conditions necessarily mandate that $\mu-\tau$ symmetry should be broken.
 An interesting question is whether $\theta_{23}=45^{\circ}$ holds after the $\mu-\tau$ symmetry breaking.